legalize-dev/legalize-nl/nl/BWBV0006309.md

 ##### Article 111.
 Voting

-1. Issues which cannot be resolved by unanimous consent shall be put to a vote which, to be valid, shall require the presence or representation of two thirds of all member countries or territories entitled to vote.
+1. Issues on which there is no general agreement will be put to a vote which, to be valid, shall require the presence or representation of two thirds of all member countries or territories entitled to vote.

 2. Subject to the provisions of paragraph 1 above, member countries or territories entitled to vote shall mean those that vote “for” or “against”, and abstentions shall not be taken into account in determining the number of votes needed to form a majority, nor will blank ballots or invalid ballots in the case of voting by secret ballot.